f0955710119/questions/question-about-http-weirdjs-react-programmingmodel/README.md

-# 15 Questions about HTTP, Weird JS, React DOM, FP, and OOP

-## 13.Object-oriented programming

-## 14.What is Big O notation?

-## 15.What is the difference between declarative and imperative paradigm in programming?
+# What is the difference between declarative and imperative paradigm in programming?

 ![paradigms](https://www.ionos.com/digitalguide/fileadmin/DigitalGuide/Schaubilder/programming-paradigms.png)